tdg5/reqless-core/README.md

 `canceled` and `put` events, each of which can signal that a worker has lost its right to process a job.
 If that's discovered, a parent process could take the opportunity to stop the child worker that's currently running that job (if it exists).
-While `qless` ensures correct behavior when taking action on jobs where a lock has been lost, this is an opportunity to gain efficiency.
+While `reqless` ensures correct behavior when taking action on jobs where a lock has been lost, this is an opportunity to gain efficiency.

 Queue Popping Order